comit/sonoff-bridge/Upgrade.md

 As said, mostly painless.
 There are some deviations to this rule as I rearranged the flash.
 In the next list you'll find an overview of supported migrations paths.

-1. No migration from Sonoff-MQTT-OTA to Sonoff-MQTT-OTA-Arduino or Sonoff-Tasmota
+1. No migration from Sonoff-MQTT-OTA to Sonoff-MQTT-OTA-Arduino or Sonoff-Tasmota.
+The settings flash lay-out and OTA image locations are different from the Arduino versions
-2. Easy migration from Sonoff-MQTT-OTA-Arduino 1.0.11 to Sonoff-Tasmota 3.9.x
+2. Easy migration from Sonoff-MQTT-OTA-Arduino 1.0.11 to Sonoff-Tasmota 3.9.x.
+After installing Sonoff-Tasmota for the first time some settings need to be adjusted via web configuration or MQTT commands.
-3. Easy migration from Sonoff-MQTT-OTA-Arduino 3.x to Sonoff-Tasmota 4.x
+3. Easy migration from Sonoff-MQTT-OTA-Arduino 3.x to Sonoff-Tasmota 4.x.
+After installing Sonoff-Tasmota for the first time some settings need to be adjusted via web configuration or MQTT commands.

 So to migrate from Sonoff-MQTT-OTA-Arduino versions below 3.x to Sonoff-Tasmota 4.x you will need to take two steps: